YINI-lang/YINI-spec/README.md

 | Minimal Syntax Noise     | ✔️   | ❌   | ➖   | ➖   | ✔️ |
 | Human-Focused by Default | ➖   | ❌   | ✔️   | ➖   | ✔️ |

-> YINI is for people who want clean, minimal, predictable config files that don’t fight back.
+> YINI is for people who want clean, minimal, predictable config files that don't fight back.

 ## 📘 Read the Spec